michael-bmstu/michael-bmstu/README.md

 It describes the basic data manipulations (NaN filling, EDA) that were performed to achieve the best result, parameter selection and training of the CarBoostRegressor model.

-* Technology stack used: Scikit-learn, CatBoost, Pandas, Matplotlib, Optuna.
+* Technology stack used: Scikit-learn, CatBoost, Pandas, Matplotlib, Optuna

 ### [DLS x ecom.tech workshop (20-th place), 2024](https://github.com/michael-bmstu/ecom-t_x_dls)